 Determinative Effect

 Instruction 11.1.2 requires the plaintiff to show that the plaintiff’s protected activity had a “determinative effect” on the allegedly retaliatory activity.
 This language is similar to that provided in Instruction 5.1.7 for Title VII retaliation claims.
 Prior to 2013, courts had recognized a distinction between pretext and mixed-motive cases in the context of Title VII retaliation claims.
 In 2013, however, the Supreme Court held that the mixed-motive proof framework is unavailable for Title VII retaliation claims.
 See Univ. of Tex.
 Sw.
 Med.
 Ctr. v.
-Nassar, 133 S. Ct.
-2517, 2533 (2013) (“Title VII retaliation claims must be proved according to traditional principles of but-for causation, not the lessened causation test stated in [42 U.S.C.] § 2000e–2(m).
+Nassar, 570 U.S. 338, 360(2013) (“Title VII retaliation claims must be proved according to traditional principles of but-for causation, not the lessened causation test stated in [42 U.S.C.] § 2000e–2(m).
 This requires proof that the unlawful retaliation would not have occurred in the absence of the alleged wrongful action or actions of the employer.”).
-The Nassar Court reasoned that Congress legislated against a background tort principle of “but for” causation, see Nassar, 133 S. Ct. at 2523; that Title VII’s retaliation provision uses the word “because,” which is incompatible with a mixed-motive test, see id. at 2528; that Congress would have structured the statutory framework differently had it wished to encompass Title VII retaliation claims among those eligible for the statutory mixed-motive test set forth in 42 U.S.C. ‘§ 2000e-2(m) and 2000e 5(g)(2)(B), see id. at 2529; that policy considerations support a restrictive approach to the standards of proof for retaliation claims, see id. at 2531-32; and that the “careful balance” that Congress set in the Civil Rights Act of 1991 forecloses the use of the Price Waterhouse mixed-motive test for Title VII retaliation claims, id. at 2534.
+The Nassar Court reasoned that Congress legislated against a background tort principle of “but for” causation, see Nassar,570 U.S. at 347; that Title VII’s retaliation provision uses the word “because,” which is incompatible with a mixed-motive test, see id. at352; that Congress would have structured the statutory framework differently had it wished to encompass Title VII retaliation claims among those eligible for the statutory mixed-motive test set forth in 42 U.S.C. ‘§ 2000e-2(m) and 2000e 5(g)(2)(B), see id. at353; that policy considerations support a restrictive approach to the standards of proof for retaliation claims, see id. at356-358; and that the “careful balance” that Congress set in the Civil Rights Act of 1991 forecloses the use of the Price Waterhouse mixed-motive test for Title VII retaliation claims, id. at362.
 See also Comcast Corp. v.
 Nat’l Ass’n of African American-Owned Media, 140 S. Ct.
 1009, 1014 (2020) (rejecting mixed motive framework for claims under Section 1981; the Court viewed but-for causation as a default principle for tort suits, and it saw no reason in the text of the statute to depart from that “‘background’ rule.”).

 The Court of Appeals has not applied a mixed-motive framework to Equal Pay Act retaliation claims, and, in light of these decisions, it is unclear whether such a framework can appropriately govern such claims.